Moodle is undoubtedly one of the most powerful online course creation and management systems.

 - Pattern Match: Pattern Match allows for comparison of the student’s response to previously set answers.
 It is generally used for one-word or short sentence replies.

-- Opaque: This plugin lets you connect to question engines like OpenMark to use their questions in the Moodle quiz.
+- Opaque: Open University lets you connect to question engines like OpenMark to use their questions in the Moodle quiz.

 #10 OAuth2 Authentication Plugin – Social Account Login